nus-cs2103-AY2223S2/tp/docs/DeveloperGuide.md

 ##### Search student
 1. User requests to search for a particular student
 2. TAA shows the information of the student searched

-1. User requests to search for a particular student
-2. TAA shows the information of the student searched

    Use case ends.